Dedicated Los Angeles Immigration Law Firm Available to Help Immigrants Facing Deportation

 - Have obtained lawful permanent residence status; and

 - Filed an application within six months of having separated from the service.
 (However, an executive order signed in 2002 allows certain noncitizen veterans of certain past conflicts, as well as those who served on or after September 11, 2001, to immediately file for citizenship).

 The laws pertaining to naturalization of noncitizen service members and veterans in Los Angeles can be complex and confusing.
 The Goldstein Immigration Lawyers is here to help you make sense of these challenging laws and regulations.
 Whether you are a current member of the military or separated from the service years ago, we can advise you whether you qualify for naturalization and, if so, can help you complete the process.
-Contact us for assistance today by calling (213) 262-2000 or by contacting us online.
+Contact us for assistance today.